Rémy Martin Bottle Catalogue (last updated: June 30, 2022)

 Louis XIII:

-In 1979 we see the disappearance of the bottles with a paper label, a white top and a seal to make place for the gold top bottles without a paper label.
-They now have clear plastic labels with gold lettering.
-The upside down decanter that has served as a stopper until these days is now replaced by the fleur de lys stopper.
+In 1979, the bottles with a paper label, a white top and a seal disappeared to make way for the bottles with a gold top without a paper label.
+They now have transparant plastic labels with gold lettering.
+The upside down decanter-style stopper used until then has now been replaced by the solid-core fleur de lys stopper.

 11B.
 Louis XIII, White tops